ahadjidj/Streaming-Workshop-with-HDF/README.md

 ## Create an HDF 3.2 cluster

 For this workshop, we will use a one-node HDF cluster with NiFi, NiFi Registry, Kafka, Storm, Schema Registry and Stream Analytics Manager on AWS.
 These HDF clusters have been previsioned for you.
-We will work in group of two SEs.
+We will work in groups of two SEs.
 To reduce AWS costs, each cluster will be used by two groups.
-Go to this Google spreadsheet and your names to one of the available clusters: https://docs.google.com/spreadsheets/d/1SYs7jPPsiMl7pAU14dx_ALenkp1X1YARPmHiKmQqb3w/edit#gid=0
+Go to this Google spreadsheet and add your names to one of the available clusters: https://docs.google.com/spreadsheets/d/1SYs7jPPsiMl7pAU14dx_ALenkp1X1YARPmHiKmQqb3w/edit#gid=0

 To access your cluster with SSH, you should use the field PEM key available here https://drive.google.com/drive/folders/1B5GpIfg_WTlWFavSokqN41CvFoEYZNIL